 - Recognise EU citizens automatically as voters where they reside and remove obstacles to voting and standing in elections across borders;

 - Renovate Universal Suffrage as a fundamental right and European value.
-EU-citizens should choose whether to vote in their country of residence or in the country of origins for all elections and referenda;
+EU-citizens should choose whether to vote in their country of residence or in the country of origin for all elections and referenda;

 - Research the impact of such steps towards Universal Suffrage for EU citizens and how they could include third-country nationals.